I remember the first real conversation we had about it.

 This wasn't that.

-He paused for a second, then admitted I was not the person to bring it up.
-That’s when I knew we were in for a loooong, bumpy ride.
+He paused for a second, then admitted I wasn't the first person to bring it up.

 Little did I know this was the least of our problems.